MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 [AndroidManifest modifications](#manifest-replacements) or [MSAL configuration](#configure-microsoft-authentication-library-msal)
 so these must be completed before your app is fully Intune enabled.
-Please carefully review the rest of this documentation for integration points relevant to your app.
+Carefully review the rest of this documentation for integration points relevant to your app.

 > [!NOTE]